 Letting for other purposes (offices, commercial premises) (option available under section 6(2) VAT Act 1994; see also item 2.2.)
-0%)/20% Rental of land for residential purpose (except for personal use) 10% Rental of business facilities, etc. 20% Rental of movable equipment (furniture) 20% Provision of furnished accommodation, etc. 10%

-Rental of garages and parking spaces 20%) Rental of land for camping purposes 10% Various services rendered by condominium cooperatives to residential parts of the real estate 10% Provision of heating, including as an ancillary service 20% Rental to diplomats (zero-rated if confirmed by Austrian Foreign Ministry) 0%
+0%)/20% Rental of land for residential purpose (except for personal use) 10% Rental of business facilities, etc. 20% Rental of movable equipment (furniture) 20% Provision of furnished accommodation, etc. 10% Rental of garages and parking spaces 20%) Rental of land for camping purposes 10% Various services rendered by condominium cooperatives to residential parts of the real estate 10% Provision of heating as an ancillary service where the rental is not tax-exempt 20%) Provision of heating as an ancillary service where the rental is tax-exempt 0% Rental to diplomats (zero-rated if confirmed by Austrian Foreign Ministry) 0%

-\) Rental and leasing of building rights is also tax-exempt. \\) see item 7.3.
+\) Rental and leasing of building rights is also tax-exempt. \\) see item 7.3. \\\) Even if a rate of 10% is applied for the underlying rental (e.g. residential letting).